 Courses can sometimes feel abstract and it can be hard to understand how they relate to career pathways.
-Content could highlight professionals and the skillsets that they use in their jobs.
-There is also an opportunity to leverage content to demonstrate how different career fields impact the world that we live in and our everyday lives, as well as how they will ultimately shape the future.
+Content could highlight professionals and the skillsets they use in their jobs.
+There is also an opportunity to leverage content to demonstrate how different career fields impact the world we live in and our everyday lives, and how they will ultimately shape the future.